cjmcdonald42/pyTemplete/docs/SECURITY.md

-This project does not collect any personal data.
+This project does not collect or store any personal data.

 None.